All backcountry users are expected to know and comply with all backcountry regulations in Great Basin National Park.

 Persons who wish to smoke while hiking or riding in the backcountry must stop and remain in one location until they have extinguished their smoking material.
 All smoking material must be packed out and disposed of in an appropriate trash receptacle.

-Horses and Pack Animals in the Backcountry
+Horses and Pack Animals

 Up to 6 horses or pack animals are allowed per group for day or overnight use.
 Larger groups may request an exception to these limits from the Superintendent under the terms of a Special Use Permit.